Computer-Vision-Spring-2024/exVision-BasicToolkit-v2/README.md

 ## Overview

 BasicToolkit is a PyQt desktop application that offers basic image processing tools and classical computer vision techniques built from scratch.
 It includes the following features:
-   - Grayscale conversion
   - Additive Noise: Uniform, Gaussian, and Salt & Pepper noise
   - Filters: Mean, Median, and Gaussian filter
   - Edge Detection: Canny, Laplacian, Prewitt, Roberts, Sobel
   - Equalization and Normalization
   - Frequency Filters and Hybrid Images
   - Local and Global Thresholding

 Want to know more?
 Refer to [the latest version of the documentation](README-Assets)!